natj/natj.github.io/index.md

 I am an astrophysicist focusing on topics like cosmic plasmas, high-energy astrophysical phenomena, and computational physics.
 I've also done some research on computer sciences, statistics, and machine learning.
-For this I use tools such as pen & paper and supercomputers.
+For my research I use tools such as pen & paper and supercomputers.

 From 2020 I'll start as a Flatiron Research Fellow in [CCA/Flatiron](https://www.simonsfoundation.org/flatiron/center-for-computational-astrophysics/) and Columbia University, (New York, USA).
 Previously, I was a Nordita Fellow in [Nordic Institute for Theoretical Physics](http://www.nordita.org) (Stockholm, Sweden).